Research

 Natural Product Discovery and Biosynthesis Studies

-In our group, we aim to discover natural products from fungi, including ascomycete and basidiomycete strains.
-For instance, we have recently characterised, in collaboration with the Bunawan lab (National University of Malaysia), Trichoderma strains that inhibit the growth of the papaya dieback pathogen Erwinia mallotivora.
-We are currently working on the isolation of natural products involved in the antimicrobial activity of the fungi.
+In our group, we aim to discover natural products from fungi, including ascomycete and basidiomycete strains, and exploit them for beneficial uses.
+For instance, we focus on characterising microbial strains that can be used for the biological control of plant diseases.
+We have characterised, in collaboration with the Bunawan lab (National University of Malaysia), Trichoderma strains that inhibit the growth of the papaya dieback pathogen Erwinia mallotivora and we are currently working on the isolation of natural products involved in the antimicrobial activity of the fungi.
+Similarly, we have collaborated with the Greco lab (Swansea University) to characterise endophyte Daldinia fungi from tropical ancient plants that show the ability to inhibit the growth of various plant pathogenic fungi.

 We also work on actinomycetes bacteria.
 In collaboration with the Corre Lab (Warwick), we optimised a strategy to discover natural products from actinomycetes and characterise their biosynthesis.
 In this approach, gene clusters are captured through yeast-based homologous recombination, and biosynthetic genes are derepressed with CRISPR/Cas9-mediated genome editing.